WrestleMania I: Background

-During the 1980s, the World Wrestling Federation's (WWF, now WWE) main competition in the professional wrestling industry was from Jim Crockett Promotions.
-Vince McMahon countered Jim Crockett's successful Starrcade annual events, which began airing in 1983, by creating the WrestleMania franchise.
-A rights agreement which Barry Diller, head of USA Network and co-owner of Paramount, pushed by 1983, also allowed for better access to programming at Madison Square Garden, including on any regional pay television network.
+During the 1980s, the World Wrestling Federation's (WWF, now WWE) main competition in the professional wrestling industry was from Jim Crockett Promotions of the National Wrestling Alliance (NWA).
+Vince McMahon countered Jim Crockett's successful Starrcade annual events, which began airing in 1983, by creating the WrestleMania in 1985.
+A rights agreement which Barry Diller, head of USA Network and co-owner of Paramount, pushed by 1983, also allowed for better access to programming at Madison Square Garden in the New York City borough of Manhattan, New York, including on any regional pay television network.

 For the first WrestleMania, McMahon began cross-promoting with MTV, which aired two wrestling specials.
-The first one was The Brawl to End It All on July 23, 1984, in which a match from a live Madison Square Garden broadcast was shown on MTV.
+The inaugural broadcast was entitled The Brawl to End It All and aired on July 23, 1984, in which a match from a live Madison Square Garden broadcast was shown on MTV.
 Wendi Richter, allied with Cyndi Lauper, defeated The Fabulous Moolah, backed by Lou Albano, to win the WWF Women's Championship on the card.
-At The War to Settle the Score on February 18, 1985, Leilani Kai, accompanied by Moolah, defeated Richter, again accompanied by Lauper, to win the Women's Championship.
-Aside from Lauper, other celebrities also appeared during the buildup to and at the event; most notably, Muhammad Ali, Liberace (with The Rockettes), and Major League Baseball manager Billy Martin all appeared during the main event.
+At the second MTV broadcast, entitled The War to Settle the Score on February 18, 1985, Leilani Kai, accompanied by Moolah, defeated Richter, once again accompanied by Lauper, to win the Women's Championship.
+Aside from Lauper, other celebrities also appeared during the buildup to and at the event; most notably, Muhammad Ali, Liberace (with The Rockettes), Major League Baseball manager Billy Martin, and actor Mr T all appeared during the main event.

-WWF announcer Gene Okerlund sang the national anthem, and Gorilla Monsoon and Jesse Ventura performed commentary.
-Okerlund also did interviews backstage, and Alfred Hayes did interviews near the entrance to the locker room, right outside the ring.
-Howard Finkel was the ring announcer.
-The opening theme for the event was the instrumental portion of the Phil Collins and Philip Bailey hit "Easy Lover", while the closing theme for the credits was "Axel F" by Harold Faltermeyer.
-Celebrity guests in attendance included Billy Martin, Cyndi Lauper, Mr. T, Muhammad Ali, and Liberace accompanied by The Rockettes.
+WWF announcer Gene Okerlund sang "The Star-Spangled Banner", while Gorilla Monsoon and Jesse Ventura provided commentary.
+Okerlund also conducted interviews backstage, while Alfred Hayes conducted interviews near the entrance to the locker room, right outside the ring.
+Howard Finkel served as the event's ring announcer.
+The opening theme for the event was the instrumental portion of the Phil Collins and Philip Bailey hit song, "Easy Lover", while the closing theme for the credits was "Axel F" by Harold Faltermeyer.